spiral/docs/odm/uml.md

 }
 ```

-To export UML digram to file we have to run 'odm:uml filename' command, it will create PlantUML compatible file which we can render later.
+To export the UML diagram to a file, we have to run the 'odm:uml filename' command.
+This will create a PlantUML compatible file which we can render later.

 ```uml
 @startuml